rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

         ./installns

-8. After the installation process is complete, the process prompts to restart the appliance.
+8. After the installation process is complete, the process prompts you to restart the appliance.
 Press **y** to restart the appliance.

-9. Log on to the appliance cli by using the *nsroot/admin* credentials and execute the following command.
+9. Log in to the appliance CLI by using the *nsroot/admin* credentials and execute the following command.
 The output of the preceding command should indicate that the appliance is the secondary node and that synchronization is disabled.